rehierl/html-outliner-spec/implementation-overview.md

 The `heading` property holds a reference of the heading element that represents the section's heading.
 It may hold a null reference, which will be the case when a sectioning element does not contain a single heading element (headings within inner sectioning elements excluded).
-The `heading` property corresponds with `Node.parentSection` property such that the expression `section.heading.parentSection` yields the same section reference.
+The `heading` property corresponds with the `Node.parentSection` property such that the expression `section.heading.parentSection` yields the same section reference.